Energinet-DataHub/energy-origin/doc/authorization-onboarding/readme.md

 Almost the same steps for Prod, just with other URL's and the **initial client secret must be set to an expiration of one month**.

-At the moment we have issue, that clients onboarded on VClusters also need to be onboarded on Demo, since Azure B2C always ask DEMO if client exists before login.
+At the moment we have the issue, that clients onboarded on VClusters also need to be onboarded on Demo, since Azure B2C always ask DEMO if client exists before login.

 ## Detailed with screenshots guide